spack/spack-infrastructure/k8s/spack/spackbotdev-spack-io/README.md

 This will ensure that the running cluster picks up the new `latest` image tags from `ghcr.io/spack`.

-When you're happy with your changes, whether you need to merge any changes to this repo (`spack/spack-infrastructure`) or not, do not forget to remove the annotation telling flux to ignore the `spackbotdev` pods.
-Here's an example command doing that for an imaginary `spackbotdev-workers` pod.
+When you're happy with your changes, whether you need to merge any changes to this repo (`spack/spack-infrastructure`) or not, do not forget to remove the annotation telling flux to ignore the `spackbotdev` deployments.
+This can be accomplished by issuing the following commands:

-    kubectl annotate pod -n spack spackbotdev-workers-566c5b6779-92c8h fluxcd.io/ignore-
+    kubectl annotate deployment -n spack spackbotdev-spack-io fluxcd.io/ignore- kubectl annotate deployment -n spack spackbotdev-workers fluxcd.io/ignore-

 ## Keeping development version of spackbot up to date